Barbarina Brand: Career

 In 1789, she married Valentine Henry Wilmot, of Farnborough, Hampshire, an officer in the guards, though they later separated.
 The couple had one daughter, Arabella Jane (Wilmont) Sullivan (1796–1839).
 After Wilmot's death in 1819, she married Thomas Brand, 20th Baron Dacre (1774–1851), later that same year.
 He died without issue.

 Lady Dacre was one of the most accomplished and intellectual women of her time.
 In 1821, her poetical works were printed, but not published, in two volumes octavo, under the title of Dramas, Translations, and Occasional Poems.
-By Barbarina Lady Dacre.
 Some of these were dated in the 18th century.
 They included four dramas, the first of which, Gonzalvo of Cordova, was written in 1810.
 In the character of the great captain, the author followed the novel of Jean-Pierre Claris de Florian.
 The next, Pedrarias, a tragic drama, was written in May 1811; and its story was derived from Les Incas of Jean-François Marmontel.
 Her third dramatic work was Ina, a tragedy in five acts, the plot of which was laid in Saxon times in England.
 It was produced at Drury Lane on the 22 April 1815, under the management of Richard Brinsley Sheridan, to whose second wife, the daughter of Dr. Ogle, Dean of Winchester, the author was related.
 It was not sufficiently successful to induce its repetition, for in the Times of the 24 April 1815, was printer: "The second representation of the new tragedy called Ina is postponed till further notice, at the express desire of the authoress."
 It was printed in 1815 as produced on the stage; but in Lady Dacre's collected works, she restored "the original catastrophe, and some other parts which had been cut out."
 A fourth drama bore the title of Xarifa.
 It was remarked in the Quarterly Review, No. xcvii. that her, "Dramas, both tragic and comic, have been much and greatly admired."
 Lady Dacre's book contained also several translations of the sonnets of Petrarch, some of which seemed to have been privately printed at an earlier date.
 In 1823, when Ugo Foscolo produced his Essays on Petrarch, he dedicated the volume to Lady Dacre.
 The last 45 pages of Foscolo's book were occupied by Lady Dacre's translations from Petrarch.

 In addition to her other accomplishments, Lady Dacre was an excellent amateur artist, and excelled in modelling animals, particularly the horse.